 Evil Mad Scientist Laboratories is the blog and R&D arm of Evil Mad Science LLC, a family owned small business in California, designing and producing “DIY and open source hardware for art, education, and world domination.”

-Random acts of indiscriminate blogging on any topic may also occur at any time.
+Random acts of indiscriminate blogging on any topic may occur at any time.

 Meet the evil mad scientists!

-Lenore M. Edman (mrswho (_at_) evilmadscientist.com), a veteran bike commuter, used to live in Portland, Oregon, where her son Chris got to ride in her bike\’s sidecar.
+Lenore M. Edman (mrswho (_at_) evilmadscientist.com) used to live in Portland, Oregon where she commuted by bicycle with her kid riding along in a sidecar.
 Abandoning wet for warm, she moved to Austin, Texas, where she designed and sewed her own wedding dress.
-Later, as a regular of the Boulder, Colorado weekly cruiser bike ride, she overhauled a mid-century Hawthorne ladies bicycle (named Stella) which she has only crashed once– and it wasn\’t her fault.
+Later, as a regular of the Boulder, Colorado weekly cruiser bike ride, she overhauled a mid-century Hawthorne ladies bicycle (named Stella).
 Since moving to Sunnyvale, California, she has helped to popularize edible origami and has learned to make some wicked curries.
 Her college studies in classical Greek prepared her well for her career working with professors, librarians, engineers and scientists.